 - Premium cork handle

-The new E6X Inshore Saltwater series was engineered to have a focus on the proper rod balance that is needed for inshore bait and lure techniques.
+The new E6X Inshore Saltwater series was engineered to focus on the proper rod balance needed for inshore bait and lure techniques.

 “Proper balance lets anglers concentrate on what is happening on the end of the line, rather than the tip of the rod,” said G. Loomis’ Bruce Holt.